Blepharitis from Eyelash Extensions

 Disinfecting steps:

-We recommend giving yourself at least 10-15 min between each lash service.
-This way you have time to properly clean and tidy your lash bed, organize and sanitize everything at your work station, disinfect all your tools, and thoroughly wash your hands before your next client arrives.
+We recommend giving yourself at least 15 min between each lash service.
+This way you have time to properly disinfect and tidy your lash bed, organize and disinfect everything at your work station, disinfect all your tools, and thoroughly wash your hands before your next client arrives.
 We have also found that it can be helpful to have a second set of tweezers on hand, for use when the other set is in the disinfectant.

 Don't forget to look up your local laws and regulations regarding decontamination, as they vary from state to state.
 Following these laws will keep your clients safe, and reduce the spreading of germs and/or serious eye infections.